gposingway/Listeningway/README.md

 ---

 **Note:**
-- The addon will automatically find and update all uniforms named `Listeningway_Volume` and `Listeningway_FreqBands` in all loaded effects.
+- The addon will automatically find and update all uniforms named `Listeningway_Volume`, `Listeningway_FreqBands`, and `Listeningway_Beat` in all loaded effects.
 - No additional setup is required in the shader beyond declaring the uniforms.

-For advanced usage or troubleshooting, refer to the Listeningway README or contact the addon maintainer.